hedi0/Smart_DustBin/README.md

 While the system is largely autonomous, you might interact with it by simply approaching it to dispose of waste.
 If connected to a network, you might also monitor its status via a web interface or mobile application (if implemented).

 ![Usage Screenshot Placeholder](/usage_screenshot.png)
-*A placeholder image showing the dustbin in operation, pe
+*A placeholder image showing the dustbin in operation, pehaps with its lid open or an indicator showing it's full.*

+## 🗺️ Project Roadmap